travis-ci/docs-travis-ci-com/user/ci-environment.md

 * `MERB_ENV=test`
 * `JRUBY_OPTS="--server -Dcext.enabled=false -Xcompile.invokedynamic=false"`

-Additionally, Travis sets environment variables you can use in your build, e.g. to tag the build, or to run post-build deployments.
+Additionally, Travis CI sets environment variables you can use in your build, e.g. to tag the build, or to run post-build deployments.

 * `TRAVIS_BRANCH`: The name of the branch currently being built.
 * `TRAVIS_BUILD_DIR`: The absolute path to the directory where the repository being built has been copied on the worker.
-* `TRAVIS_BUILD_ID`: The id of the current build that Travis uses internally.
+* `TRAVIS_BUILD_ID`: The id of the current build that Travis CI uses internally.
 * `TRAVIS_BUILD_NUMBER`: The number of the current build (for example, "4").
 * `TRAVIS_COMMIT`: The commit that the current build is testing.
 * `TRAVIS_COMMIT_RANGE`: The range of commits that were included in the push or pull request.
-* `TRAVIS_JOB_ID`: The id of the current job that Travis uses internally.
+* `TRAVIS_JOB_ID`: The id of the current job that Travis CI uses internally.
 * `TRAVIS_JOB_NUMBER`: The number of the current job (for example, "4.1").
 * `TRAVIS_PULL_REQUEST`: The pull request number if the current job is a pull request, "false" if it's not a pull request.